Residential Aged Care

 Alternatively, you may wish to use residential aged care for respite care, a short term form of care (usually when existing family carers need a break or to experience what a particular care home is like on a trial basis before deciding to permanently move in).

 • Most Senior Australians who choose to move into a residential aged care Home will do so using a government subsidy to assist with the cost of aged care.
-In order to access a subsidy, assessment of your care needs must first be done by the Aged Care Assessment Team (ACAT).
+In order to access a subsidy, assessment of your care needs must first be done by My Aged Care.

-You may be eligible for an ACAT assessment if you have:
+You may be eligible for an assessment if you have:

 • Registered with My Aged Care (visit myagedcare.gov.au